 Through its fellowship program, the Hanse-Wissenschaftskolleg promotes scholarship and research in the natural sciences, humanities, and social sciences, benefiting not only the individual fellow but also the scientific community at regional research institutions.
 Funding for individual scientists is distributed among a number of fellowship opportunities of varying types and durations.

-Regular and junior fellowships are currently offered in the four research areas of the HWK's scientific program: BRAIN, EARTH, ENERGY, SOCIETY, and the ARTS & LITERATURE area.
-Both types of fellowships are awarded based on a specific application process.
+The core fellowship formats of regular and junior fellowships are currently offered in the four research areas of the HWK: BRAIN & MIND, EARTH, ENERGY, SOCIETY, and the ARTS & LITERATURE area.
+Both types are awarded based on a specific application process.
+They are complemented by additional fellowship offers to which special rules apply.
 Details can be found here.

 Appointment based on formal application procedure.
 Duration: 3-10 months.
 Splitting into no more than two periods of residence is possible.
 Requirements: completed doctoral degree (more than 5 years ago).
 Planned project must fit one of the Hanse-Wissenschaftskolleg’s research fields.
 Collaboration with colleagues at regional universities and research institutes are appreciated, but not mandatory for an application.
 The fellowship is a funded scholarship.